achal22-coder/Iris-IDEAS-TIH/README.md

 ### Key Features:

 - **Interactive EDA**: Explore the dataset using dynamic visualizations and summary statistics to understand feature distributions and relationships.
-- **Machine Learning Classification**: Train and test different classification models such as **Support Vector Machine (SVM)**,**K-Nearest Neighbor (KNN)** and see real-time predictions for flower species.
+- **Machine Learning Classification**: Train and test different classification models - **Support Vector Machine (SVM)**,**K-Nearest Neighbor (KNN)** and see real-time predictions for flower species.
-- **Visualization of Results**: Display model performance metrics, accuracy scores, and graphical outputs for better insights.
+- **Visualization of Results**: Displayed model performance metrics, accuracy scores, and graphical outputs for better insights.
 - **User-Friendly Interface**: Streamlit provides a smooth and interactive interface, making it accessible to beginners and data science enthusiasts alike.

-This project is ideal for anyone looking to learn **Python-based data analysis**, **machine learning workflows**, and how to deploy a model in a **web application** format without heavy backend requirements.
+This project is ideal for anyone looking to learn **Python-based data analysis**, **machine learning workflow**, and how to deploy a model in a **web application** format without heavy backend requirements.

 ---